How Do I Get to Little Corn Island?

 Local Tip: While on the island, you can stop by Tranquilo Cafe or Dolphin Dive for up-to-the-minute weather and wind updates.
 Both spots stay pretty on top of weather predictions.

-Method 2 – The Cheaper, But Slower Way:
+Method 2 – The Cheaper, But Slower Way to get to Little Corn:

 Bus from Managua to Bluefields and passenger ferry from Bluefields to Big Corn